moka-guys/mokabed/LiveBedfiles/Pan4969_logfile.md

 ## Transcript files
 There are multiple transcripts for several of the genes request.
 Four transcript files were created manually to ensure no duplicate transcripts were included.
 These are saved as Pan4969_transcripts1-4.txt/
 Files reformated with amended headers to match format required by mokabed.
 Accession added as 0 as will not be used by script anyway.
+Transcripts2 and transcripts4 files were still in incorrect format- updated.